patience4711/RPI-APS-inverters/README.md

 can drop your wifi credentials.
 At reboot the accesspoint **RadioAP** is started.

 ## CHANGELOG
+**version RPI-ECU-v2_6**  30 may 2022  upgrade archive
+- removed limit of 20 in database query

 **version RPI-ECU-v2_5**  27 may 2022  upgrade archive
 - added dc current for the ds3 inverter
 - improved powercalculation